Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Conclusion

 \section{Conclusion}

-In this work, we study model-based offline RL with function approximation under partial coverage.
-Specifically, we show that for the model-based setting, realizability in function class and partial coverage together are enough to learn a high-quality policy that is comparable to any policy that is covered by the offline distribution.
-This is in contrast to model-free based algorithms which often require full coverage in the offline distribution and (or) the Bellman completeness assumption in addition to the realizability assumption in the function class.
+We study model-based offline RL with function approximation under partial coverage.
+We show that for the model-based setting, realizability in function class and partial coverage together are enough to learn a policy that is comparable to \emph{any} policies (including history-dependent policies) covered by the offline distribution.
+Our result demonstrates a sharp contrast to model-free offline RL approaches which often require additional structural conditions in the function class (e.g., Bellman completion) and have restrictions on the pool of candidate policies that they can compete against.

-We also study the Bayesian offline RL setting where we propose new concepts of partial coverage under the Bayesian setting, and develop posterior sampling and incremental policy optimization based algorithm that achieves provable guarantees for the Bayesian suboptimality gap.
-Notably, the algorithm simply relies on randomness in the posterior sampling, and does not require the construction of pessimism or reward penalty.

-Since Bayesian guarantee is weaker than the worst-case type of guarantee on the suboptimality gap, for future work, studying offline RL using techniques such as Randomized Least Squares \citep{OsbandIan2017DEvR,Zanette20a,AgrawalPriyank2020IWRB} could be an interesting direction.
-Also extending offline RL to more general RL frameworks such as Witness rank \citep{sun2019model} and Bilinear Class \citep{du2021bilinear} is also an interesting future direction.